 Do You Agree?
 Loni Love Says Successful Black Men Are Unequivocal CHEATERS!

-Loni Love Thinks Black Men Make Excuses About Being Faithful
+Loni Love Thinks Succesful Black Men Make Excuses About Being Faithful

 Black men do cheat.